CERAMBOT/CERAMBOT/README.md

    >#define DELTA_DIAGONAL_ROD 270.00 // mm

+If the length of the carbon rod center of your device is 280mm, you need to modify it as follows:

+   >// Center-to-center distance of the holes in the diagonal push rods.

+   >#define DELTA_DIAGONAL_ROD 280.00 // mm

 ##### 2. In the folder WinRelease_V1.0Beta, you can use Arduloader to upload the 'Marlin.ino.mega.hex' file to Mega 2560.

 ##### 3. In the folder model, there is our slicing model gcode, which you can use directly.